 - Develop a shared understanding that violence reduction includes reducing violence against licensed operatives and so improve the reporting of incidents

 - Raise standards of safe restraint by introducing new guidance material for security operatives

 - Share best practice for measuring the success of violence reduction initiatives

-The briefings are FREE to attend and will take place at the following locations:
+The upcoming briefings are FREE to attend and will take place at the following locations on the dates below:

 More dates to be added